ghostal/vagrant-lemp-php7/README.md

 * phpMyAdmin (`STABLE` branch)

 ## Instructions
+This repo is intended as a starting point for other PHP development projects.
+As such, it is advised that you copy the `Vagrantfile` into your project's root directory, rather than cloning this repo - unless, of course, you want to clone it yourself and customise it for your own preferred project starting point.

-Simply `vagrant up` from your terminal:
+Then simply `vagrant up` from your terminal:
 ```
 $ vagrant up
 ```